Home ยป Recipes ยป Fall ยป ย Baked Sesame Ginger Salmon

 Instructions

-• In a large bowl or baking dish, combine olive oil, sesame oil, low sodium soy sauce, garlic, ginger, white wine vinegar, brown sugar and whisk well until combined.
-Add salmon to the dish or place everything in a ziplock bag, then refrigerate and marinate for at least 30 minutes to overnight, flipping the filets occasionally.
+• In a large bowl or baking dish, whisk together the extra-virgin olive oil, sesame oil, low sodium soy sauce, garlic, fresh ginger, white wine vinegar, and brown sugar until well combined.

-• To make the glaze, whisk together honey, soy sauce, sesame oil, Sriracha and ginger in a small bowl; set aside.
+• To prepare the glaze, whisk together the honey, soy sauce, sesame oil, Sriracha, and ginger in a small bowl.
+Set aside.

-• Serve salmon immediately with honey ginger glaze and top with sesame seeds and green onions.
+• Brush the honey ginger glaze over each filet, then sprinkle with sesame seeds and green onions.
+Serve the salmon immediately.

 Hi, I’m Cassandra!